How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Pattern matters more than you think

 A straight lay is the most efficient pattern.
-You cut tiles at the edges and that is it.
+You cut tiles at the edges and is it.
 A brick pattern (also called running bond or subway pattern) is nearly as efficient.
-You still have straight cuts, just offset by half a tile.
+You still have straight cuts, offset by half a tile.

 Diagonal patterns look great but they waste tiles.
 Every edge cut becomes a triangle instead of a rectangle.
 You throw away the other half of the tile.